Eloy2/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for document object model.
+It is a programming interface and for XML or HTML.
+The DOM represents the document as nodes and objects.
+That way, programming languages can connect to the page.

 2. What is an event?

+Events are things that happen to HTML elements.
+Such as a click or right click.
+By listening to these events javascript can react or do something when these events happen.

 3. What is an event listener?

+It is something that is attached to an element on a webpage.
+It listens or waits for a certain specified event to happen.
+Then when that event happens the event listener will perform certain specified operations.

 4. Why would we convert a NodeList into an Array?

+We convert it so we are able to use more high order functions such as .map to manipulate the data within the NodeList.

 5. What is a component?

+It is a part of a larger whole.
+It is a function orn block of code that can be reused to display different kinds of data.
+For example, the posts on reddit are made out of a component.

 ### Git Set up